trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 18](images/main02.PNG)
-Fig. 18 The main class is driven by one line which references to the methods in the main class.
+Fig. 18 The main class is driven by one line which references the methods in the main class.

 ![Fig. 19](images/main03.PNG)
-Fig. 19 AES256 encryption testing, IV array testing, and key gen testing for AES256 encryption commented out.
+Fig. 19 AES256 encryption testing, IV array testing, and keygen testing for AES256 encryption commented out.

 ![Fig. 20](images/main04.PNG)
-Fig. 20 Testing for a functional iterator based file creator for making new files and folders.
+Fig. 20 Testing for a functional iterator-based file creator for making new files and folders.

 ![Fig. 21](images/main05.PNG)
 Fig. 21 Start function that has blank lines and banners for displaying necessary text.

-The tweleve blank lines allow for all the comments at the start of a program in Netbeans to be moved out of view so its just the banners that contain basic project information such as the project name and my name.
+The twelve blank lines allow for all the comments at the start of a program in Netbeans to be moved out of view so it is just the banners that contain basic project information such as the project name and my name.

 ![Fig. 22](images/main06.PNG)
 Fig. 22 Selection method where the user selects which encryption they wish to do.

-With the current state of the project there are two issues, one is that both DES and AES256 functionality on its current implementaion does not allow for multi-encryption without decryption like Caesar's implementation so it must encrypt and decrypt or it can not be decrypted.
+With the current state of the project, there are two issues, one is that both DES and AES256 functionality on its current implementation does not allow for multi-encryption without decryption like Caesar's implementation so it must encrypt and decrypt or it can not be decrypted.
 Secondly, AES256 decryption is currently bugged and stuck in a base64 error loop with no solution currently the AES256 can encrypt but not decrypt.

 ![Fig. 23](images/main07.PNG)
 Fig. 23 The top shows how the program operates where after a choice it calls another section or just exits and quits.